-That’s just the world we live in today.
+That’s just the world we live in today, especially given the rising trust in government response to the pandemic.
 But people are far more likely to believe people just like us.
 The same exact message coming from an employee carries more weight than it does when it’s delivered by a company.
 It’s more credible, more authentic, more real.

-That’s the theme to the new guide, “Getting Real: Employee Advocacy in a Time of Eroding Trust.”
+That’s the theme to our guide, “Getting Real: Employee Advocacy in a Time of Eroding Trust.”
 It explores how advocacy, as part of an Employee Communications Applications strategy, is critically important for building and maintaining trust in your organization.

 It’s more than just theory.
 Dynamic Signal is the industry leader in internal communication and Employee Advocacy with 350 customers, including more than 30 percent of the Fortune 100, and empowering 1.7 million employees globally.

 Hojeong Kim, Senior Director of Insights & Analytics, combed through the treasure trove of data on the platform searching for best practices and insights to get the most out of a program.
 Here are some Employee Advocacy recommendations from Kim and Becky Graebe, Senior Director, Communication Expert.

 Insight: Platform activity depends on the time of the year.
 The months when engagement is highest: January, September, and October.
 (And October is Employee Engagement month.)
 It’s lowest during the summer months of July and August, and the holiday season.
 However, in the wake of the pandemic and fight against social injustice, the platform has been crucial to ensuring businesses are able to communicate their contributions, safety procedures, support, and critical information to their community.

 Recommendation: Although platform usage has skyrocketed over these last several months, it’s fair to expect seasonal ebbs and flows to your program.
 Have a plan in place to drum up interest during slow times and take advantage of the months when employees are most engaged by providing compelling content to share.